 Covered by the McCain Institute with contributions, when possible, from the fellow’s home organization towards travel costs.

 Submit resume/CV, statement of purpose, and two letters of recommendation through the application portal.
-The application window for the 2023-2024 cohort will open in spring 2023.
+The application window for the 2024 cohort will open in summer/fall of 2023.

 What is unique about the McCain CT fellowship program?